NordicESMhub/climate-data-tutorial/_episodes/04-visualization-R.md

 <img src="../fig/tp_rplot_rotate.png" />

 > ## `rotate` function
-> Rotate a Raster* object that has x coordinates (longitude) from 0 to 360, to standard coordinates
+> This function rotates a Raster* object that has x coordinates (longitude) from 0 to 360, to standard coordinates
 > between -180 and 180 degrees.
 Longitude between 0 and 360 is frequently used in data from global
 > climate models.
 >